 Shift to Intuitive Eating

 As I grew more and more tired of dieting, I grew more and more interested in Intuitive Eating.
 And after having two daughters, my desire to really strengthen my relationship with food and my body grew.
-I had silently struggled with it for more than a decade and I will do anything to protect them from that same struggle so I think I knew deep down that something had to change and it needed to start with me.
+I had silently struggled with it for more than a decade, and I would do anything to protect them from that same struggle, so I think I knew deep down that something had to change, and it needed to start with me.
 Dieting is life-consuming, but you probably know that already!
 Sadly, most of us do.

 In 2021, I took the Intuitive Eating Counselor training with Evelyn Tribole (MS, RDN, CEDRD-S) and Elyse Resch (MS, RDN, CEDRD-S, FAND) and became a Certified Intuitive Eating Counselor and started incorporating this lens into my work.
 While it’s not always well-received online, the internet trolls have no idea how mean I was to myself when I was deep into dieting and so ashamed of my body and the food it required.
 So I can handle it. 😉